SeanDominique/other-projects/README.md

 Hi Chai,

-I've uploaded a couple scripts of some of the work I've done previously.
-I hope it gives you some understanding of my current experience, and helps you determine how I may be able to help you and the team at Lenexa Medical out.
+I've uploaded a couple of scripts of some of the work I've done previously.
+I hope it gives you some understanding of my current experience, and helps you determine how I may be able to help you and the team at Lenexa Medical.
 Very eager to learn more and happy to dive into a specific direction depending on what you need!

 ### You'll find the following: